wyattscarpenter/flown/readme.md

 It would probably make the programming language better if we had something like the IT variable from FLOW and let you write arbitrary characters to the tape, but whatever.
 You may notice that it is (usually) impossible for this programming language to output any characters that aren't in the input; this is, uh, a security feature.

 The parser of this program is fairly brittle and unhelpful because I didn't want to spend a lot of time on this.
 If I had to do it over again, I would probably do it in a more modern language.
-I chose to do it in C because of how easy it is to work with plain byte arrays in C, but I think the better convenience functions / string handling of modern languages would have been worth the loss of conceptual banebonedness.
+I chose to do it in C because of how easy it is to work with plain byte arrays in C, but I think the better convenience functions / string handling of modern languages would have been worth the loss of conceptual barebonedness.
 Also, if this were a REAL programming language, making real executables would be an advantage of C, but as it stands I probably should have done this in javascript anyway just so I could have a web-based demo for this toy language.

 FLOWN is trivially Turing-complete.
 Here's why:
 * The language (though not any particular implementation) has access to an infinite memory tape.
 The fact that this tape is left-ended does not make it any less infinitely long.